kelvinagyareyeboah/Driftnote/README.md

   Zero loading screens, zero internet dependency.
 Notes are written directly to your device's SQLite database (`expo-sqlite`).

 - **⚡ Smart Background Sync Queue**
   Edits made offline are automatically queued with pending status.
-As soon as connectivity returns, Driftnote pushes changes seamlessly.

-- **⏱️ 750ms Debounced Autosave**
+As soon as connectivity returns, Driftnote pushes ch- **⏱️ 750ms Debounced Autosave**
   No manual save button required.
 As you type, notes are debounced and saved automatically with an unobtrusive `StatusPill` indicator (*Saving...*, *Saved locally*, *Synced*).

 - **📜 Version History Snapshots**